Monday, October 7, 2024

 Public Archives of Nova Scotia

-William B. Dawson and Catherine Smith were married on 20 Dec 1845, the Saturday before Christmas.
+William B. Dawson and Catherine Smith were married on Monday evening, the 15th of December 1845.
 Catherine was a daughter of Jane and Isaac Smith.
 Isaac was an architect and builder of Province House and Government House.
 Both the Smith and Dawson families were very active in the Methodist community of Charlottetown with both Isaac Smith and Col. Thomas Dawson highly regarded as lay leaders.

 Isaac Smith (1795-1871) was the architect of the